 What types of clients does Modera Wealth Management serve?

-A little more than half of Moderal Wealth Management’s clients are high net worth individuals.
+The majority of Modera’s clients are high net worth individuals.
 However, the firm also has hundreds of individual clients who are not classified as high net worth individuals, which the SEC defines as those with at least $750,000 under management or a net worth of $1.5 million.
-Those individuals may include business owners; C-level executives; attorneys and accountants in partnerships; and physicians and dentists.
+Modera’s website notes that it services the unique needs of clients who are business owners, corporate executives and medical or dental professionals.
+In addition, the firm notes that it addresses the needs of LGBTQ+ clients, surviving spouses, clients who are divorcing and clients with special needs and chronic illnesses.

 Services offered by Modera Wealth Management

 Modera Wealth Management splits its services into two broad categories: wealth management and portfolio management.
 Wealth management clients receive financial planning and consulting services, which can include business coaching or real estate services, along with discretionary- or non-discretionary asset management for all or a portion of their portfolio.
 For clients who have chosen discretionary management, the firm may make trades on their behalf without getting approval for individual transactions.
-Modera also conducts tax preparation for some wealth management clients.
+Clients can also choose standalone financial planning services.

 The firm also provides investment consulting and monitoring services on outside accounts held with other institutions to some existing clients, as well as retirement plan consulting and management services.